influxdata/docs-v2/content/v2.0/influxdb-templates/get_started_cloud.md

 If you are an InfluxDB Cloud user, you'll need the InfluxDB CLI (`influx`) in order to run the various `influx pkg` commands against your Cloud account.

-The CLI is currently contained within the InfluxDB OSS 2.0 package that you can find on the [downloads page](
+The CLI is currently contained within the InfluxDB OSS 2.0 package that you can find on the [downloads page](https://portal.influxdata.com/downloads/).

 The download package contains both the InfluxDB OSS 2.0 database executable and the CLI tooling.
 You can follow the [instructions](get-started/#start-with-influxdb-oss) for how to unpack these executables.